 This recipe for Chickpea Pasta with Garlic and Herbs is quick and easy to make, budget-friendly, kid-friendly, and vegan.
+It's one of those easy and delicious last-minute dinners.
+Created by a Registered Dietitian Nutritionist.

-A nourishing pasta dinner that's high in fiber, plant-based protein, and micronutrients from all the crispy delicious chickpeas, and fresh herbs.
+It's a nourishing pasta dinner that's high in fiber, plant-based protein, and micronutrients from all the crispy, delicious chickpeas and fresh herbs.
 Plus, the total cook time is just 25 minutes, and the prep is minimal.
-It's one of those easy and delicious last minute dinners.
-Make this herb pasta when your fresh herbs are about to take a turn for the worst.
+Make this herb pasta when your fresh herbs are about to take a turn for the worse.

 - The ingredients are budget-friendly.